PrumP/Predict-Bankruptcy/README.md

 # Predict-Bankruptcy
-*The dataset obtained from the http://www.scriptedin.com/*
+*The dataset obtained from http://www.scriptedin.com/*

 ### Columns in data set
 1. SALES: